-Google Page Speed is a helpful tool to make sure your web pages are fast on all devices, either on desktop or mobile.
-Just enter your URL of your websites, Google analyzes it and you get action items for desktop and mobile versions of your websites.
+Google Page Speed is a helpful tool to make sure your web pages are fast on all devices (desktop or mobile).
+Just enter your URL of your websites.
+Google analyzes it and you get action items for desktop and mobile versions of your websites.

 It will give you recommendations about possible optimizations and optimizations that you already have made.
 It will give you a score and rating for mobile and desktop.

-More and more people are accessing the web on their mobile devices so designing your website(s) so it mobile optimized is important for a great user experience on the diverse types of mobile devices.
+More and more people are accessing the web on their mobile devices.
+Designing your website(s) so it mobile optimized is important for a great user experience on the diverse types of mobile devices.